 Aleem Remtula brings over 15 years of experience in impact investing with socially-responsible, venture capital and private equity funds in the U.S. and Europe.
 He is currently a Managing Director at Developing World Markets, a U.S.-based impact investment manager that has disbursed over $1.3 billion across 50 emerging and frontier market countries.

 Aleem manages the firm’s private equity investments across South and Central Asia, the Caucasus, and East and South Africa and is a board member of four financial institutions serving low-income entrepreneurs and SMEs in India and Georgia.
 Aleem has held positions at J.P.
 Morgan, UBS, Bridges Ventures, and the New York City Investment Fund.
 He holds a Bachelor’s degree in Economics and Finance from Princeton University and a Master’s of Business Administration from Harvard Business School.

 Nageeb Sumar, Member

 Nageeb Sumar has over fifteen years of experience in the philanthropic and nonprofit sector.
-He currently serves as Deputy Director at the Bill & Melinda Gates Foundation, where he oversees the foundation’s work on policy, systems, and innovation in philanthropy.
+He currently serves as Vice President, Philanthropic Strategies at Fidelity Charitable.
+Prior to this, he served as Deputy Director at the Bill & Melinda Gates Foundation, where he oversaw the foundation’s work on policy, systems, and innovation in philanthropy.